 - ABD matrix effects on the physical properties for various lamination sequences.

 - Computer laminate analysis using the ABD matrix.

-- Laminate failure criteria.
+- Both theoretical and practical laminate failure criteria.

 - Structural testing to failure; comparison between actual and theoretical calculations and analysis.